muralikrishnasn/semantic_similarity/semantic_similarity/test_sentences.md

 5.
 * "I saw a man"
-* "A man with a saw"
+* "A man has a saw"

 ## Semantic search